Theskrtnerd/gen-ai-photoshoots/README.md

 3. Upload 5-10 photos of your product.
 4. Choose the background you want your product to be shot in.
 5. Click "Generate" and let the wizard do its magic!

+## 🧑‍💻 Development and CI/CD

+This project incorporates a robust CI/CD pipeline and various development tools to ensure high code quality and seamless integration:

+- **Github Action CI**: Includes linting with Flake8, testing with Pytest, and Docker image builds.
+- **Github Dependabot**: To keep your dependencies up-to-date automatically.
+- **Dockerfile**: For containerized deployments.
+- **Kanban Todo List**: Managed in the Github Projects section to track tasks and progress.
+- **Rapid Development**: This project was built in just 10 days, demonstrating agile development practices.

 ## 🤝 Contributing